Glen-Sasek-PCC-Instructor/CS-161B/Assignment-3.md

         list  : array of items
         count : size of list
         for i = 0 to count - 1

-        /* set current element as minimum*/
-          min = i
+          /* set current element as minimum */ min = i

-          /*go through the list and find the smallest element*/ for j = i+1 to count
-              if list[j] < list[min] then
+          /*go through the list and find the smallest element */ for j = i + 1 to count if list[j] < list[min] then
                   min = j;
               end if
           end for

-          /* swap the minimum element with the current element If they are not the same element*/ if min != i  then
+          /* swap the minimum element with the current element If they are not the same element */ if min != i  then
               swap list[min] and list[i]
           end if